syncfusion-content/wpf-docs/wpf/Ribbon/RibbonGallery.md

 }

 /// <summary>
-/// Action that occurs when Apply style item is selected from context menu
+/// Action that occurs when "ApplyStyle" menu item is selected from the context menu.
 /// </summary>
 private void ApplyStyleCommandAction(object param)
 {